carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 </a>

 ## Considerations
 Please make sure that you are in the Pangenomics environment.
-You can omit this step if you have already activated the environment.

 ~~~
 $ conda deactivate
 $ conda activate Pangenomics_Global
 ~~~
 {: .language-bash}
-Make sure that get_homologues is install
+Make sure that get_homologues is installed

 ~~~
 $ get_homologues.pl -h #This command display the options